 The Club’s accounts are to be presented at the AGM

-EGMs may be convened at any time during the year providing a minimum of two weeks notice with an agenda is given on a suitably displayed notice on the Club’ venue notice board.
+EGMs may be convened at any time during the year providing a minimum of two weeks’ notice with an agenda is given by, a quorum of Committee Members on a reasonably displayed notice.

 The Chairperson shall be responsible to the members, for the overall running of the Club, this includes ensuring the Club meets its aims, objectives, financial affairs, the conduct of meetings, and ensuring that the other Officers/Committee Members carry out the duties delegated to them.

 The Junior Club President shall be responsible for the general running of the junior club including collecting fees, feedback from parents and publicising local competitions.